 Feeling relaxed, comfortable and confident while feeding.

-As your baby gets better using her body to feed more effectively you'll have more time and space for yourself in between feeds.
+As your baby feeds more effectively you'll have more time for yourself.

 Here's how you get there:

-I help balance the tension in your baby's body.
-This tension can be corrected in a gentle and relaxing way.
+I balance the tension in your baby's body in a gentle and relaxing way.

-It might not feel good for your baby's body to be in certain positions.
+It might not feel good for them to be in certain positions.

 That's why they prefer one breast over the other.